Could You Be Loved

-"Could You Be Loved" is a 1980 song by Jamaican reggae band Bob Marley and the Wailers.
-It was released as the first single from their twelfth and last album, Uprising (1980), and is also included on their greatest-hits album Legend (1984).
-It was written in 1979 on an aeroplane while The Wailers were experimenting on guitar.
+"Could You Be Loved" is a song by Jamaican reggae band Bob Marley and the Wailers.
+It was released in 1980 as the first single from their twelfth and last album, Uprising and is also included on their greatest-hits album Legend (1984).
+The song was very successful on the charts in Europe, peaking within the top 10 in Belgium, France, Ireland, Italy, the Netherlands, Norway, Spain, Switzerland and the UK.
+Additionally, it was a top 20 hit in Sweden and West Germany.

+Composition

+Written in 1979 on an aeroplane while The Wailers were experimenting on guitar, "Could You Be Loved" has been described as a reggae and disco fusion.
 In the middle of the song, background singers quote a verse from Bob Marley's first single "Judge Not": "The road of life is rocky; And you may stumble too.
 So while you point your fingers, someone else is judging you".
-Instruments used on the original record of this song are guitars, bass, drums, acoustic piano, the Hohner clavinet and an organ, as well as the Brazilian cuíca.
-"Could You be Loved" was very successful on the charts in Europe, peaking within the top 10 in Belgium, France, Ireland, Italy, the Netherlands, Norway, Spain, Switzerland and the UK.
-Additionally, it was a top 20 hit in Sweden and West Germany.
+Instruments used on the original record of this song are guitars, bass, drums, acoustic piano, the Hohner Clavinet and an organ, as well as the Brazilian cuíca.

 Impact and legacy

 American magazine Rolling Stone included "Could You Be Loved" at number 363 in their list of "500 Best Songs of All Time" in 2021.

+In 2025, King Charles III partnered with Apple Music to launch a radio show called The King's Music Room to mark Commonwealth Day with a selection of songs that "bring him joy" and "reflects the diversity of the Commonwealth".
+Could You Be Loved was the first track featured in the program.
+Additionally, a version of the song performed by the King's Guard band was used in the shows introduction and preceding promotional materials.

+Music video

+On 25 July 2022, the official music video of the song was released on Marley's YouTube channel.